terminusdb/terminusdb-tutorials/terminusBlog/entries/terminusdb_cli.md

 admin/example pushed: new("71030a31c7057e6cd9cb9e354ede032717023aa6")
 ```

 Great!
-We now have our data on the TerminusX!
+We now have our data on the TerminusCMS!

 ## Managing Change

 We can now go in to the server and create a new Person, Jane through
-the document UI in TerminusX.
+the document UI in TerminusCMS.
 Once this is done, we can then do the following:

 ```shell
 ./terminusdb pull admin/example --token='...'